marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/operand-constraints.rst

    when the INTERNALS flag is clear.
 Passages that require the internals manual's context are conditionalized to appear only in the internals manual.

+.. index:: operand constraints, constraints

 .. _constraints:

-.. index:: operand constraints

-.. index:: constraints

 Operand Constraints
 *******************